szheng3/image_segmentation/README.md

 evaluation results.

 ### Training and Evaluation
+- train the model with Duke DCC on-demand GPU.
 - Use BCEWithLogitsLoss loss function and Adam optimizer.
 - Train dataset : Validation dataset = 2500:440
 - Number of Epochs = 20